Semi-detached: Late 19th century and 20th century

 The Public Health Act 1875 described the structure and required minimum size of terraced houses and the street pattern that towns had to adopt.
 This made it difficult to place a semi in a large garden.
 The law stated that the building lines should be 11m apart, and that there should be rear access to allow the removal of nightsoil.
 In 1875, it was thought that having a privy inside the house was unhealthy.
 Cold water came from a stand pipe in the yard, and lighting was by candle or by gas mantles.
 Heating and cooking was done by coal, and hot water was boiled in kettles on the living room range.
 Kitchens were rare – the wet activities were done outside or in the scullery.
 Later, water was piped to the house, and some living room fires had a back boiler for heating.

 During the First World War the Tudor Walters Report was published, setting standards for the accommodations needed for returning soldiers, dubbed "homes fit for heroes".
 The Housing, Town Planning, &c.
 Act 1919 (Addison Act) incorporated those recommendations including one that allowed for housing based on the Radburn design.
 In this design, small clusters of up to 15 houses would circle small cul-de-sacs of a district feeder road.
 This tipped the balance away from short terraces towards pairs of semi-detached houses.
 The housing density was initially generous, but was reduced in 1923 after a change of government from the Liberal Party to the Conservative Party.

 After the Second World War, there was a chronic shortage of houses.
 In the short term this was relieved by the construction of prefabricated houses with a ten-year life.
 The successor was the pre-cast reinforced concrete semi-detached house.
 Although the frame was concrete the exterior panels were often traditional brick, so the final building was visually indistinguishable from a traditionally built house.

 The recommendations of the Parker Morris Committee became mandatory for all public housing from 1967 till 1980.
 Initially the private sector adopted them too, but gradually lowered their standards.

 Outside the United Kingdom and Ireland

 Although semi-detached housing is built throughout the world, it is generally seen as particularly symbolic of the suburbanisation of the United Kingdom and Ireland, or post-war homes in Canada.
 In Toronto, the semi-detached house was a major building type during both the pre and post-war periods.
 In New England, some other parts of the United States, and occasionally in Canada, this style is colloquially called a "duplex".
 Elsewhere, however, "duplex" refers to a building comprising two flats/apartments, one above the other; this is also referred to as a "two-flat'.
-Semi-detached houses are typically referred to as 'twins' in the Mid-Atlantic region (particularly in Pennsylvania).
+Semi-detached houses are typically referred to as 'twins' or 'double-blocks' in the Mid-Atlantic region (particularly in Pennsylvania).